-- An identification key (aka private key), which you must keep securely on the computer you want to connect from.
+- An identification key (also known as private key), which you must keep securely on the computer you want to connect from.

 - A public key which you must upload to the Scaleway interface.
-This is then transferred to your compute instance during the boot process.
+This is then transferred to your Instance during the boot process.

-You can create the SSH key pair on your local machine.
+You can generate the SSH key pair on your local machine.
 The process will depend on your operating system.

-On OSX and Linux, you can create the SSH key pair directly from the terminal (command line).
+On OSX and Linux, you can generate the SSH key pair directly from the terminal (command line).

 Open the terminal application by clicking on the corresponding icon.